We are pleased to provide this update on COVID-19 impact on travel.

 - Evidence of further declines for both pedestrians & cars as last week progressed, up to 30-40%

 - Impact on pedestrian flows in city centres this week has been c.
 20%

 London, UK.
 23RD March 2020: Vivacity Labs, a leading transport data AI company, leverages existing sensor network to monitor and measure the impact of recent government announcements on transport across the UK.

-Vivacity Labs are currently working with a number of UK cities** to provide up-to-date data on transport movements.
+Vivacity Labs are currently working with a number of UK cities** to provide up-to-date (anonymous) data on transport movements.
 Leveraging this sensor network across a select subset of cities has allowed us to:

 - Analyse traffic flows across a six week timeframe broken down by mode and vehicle type, including pedestrians

 - Compare historical data to current trends across different weekdays

 Peter Mildon, COO explains – “Vivacity Labs provide hyper-local data on how roads are being used.
 Our AI based sensors process video footage on the device to provide anonymous data on road usage.
 These sensors offer government an opportunity to monitor compliance with new requests such as the 2m Social Distancing rule, without impacting civil liberties or requiring an unprecedented increase in Government access to mobile phone data.
 Over the last few days we have been analysing the impact that the COVID-19 response is having on the UK’s transport networks.
 Taking anonymous data from over 200 sensors across 10 UK cities, we have seen the following impact.
 Here are our key findings:

 Against a baseline week starting on 3rd February, last week saw a 30% drop in pedestrian traffic, 15% drop in urban car traffic, 13% drop in cyclists and 15% motorcycles.
 The number of light and heavy goods vehicles on the road was unchanged.